 Nature is funny sometimes.
 In media, people may actually be able to briefly perform a task they naturally can't for the sake of comedy until they are reminded that they don't have the ability to perform the action in question.
-The reason they start performing it in the first place is that they are determined with a certain task that they forget they can't do it.
+The reason they start performing an impossible action in the first place is that they are so determined to achieve it that they forget they can't do it.

 Of course, once they are reminded that they can't, they may immediately give an Oh, Crap! expression before Reality Ensues.
 Any moment where somebody does something that shouldn't even be possible applies if it gets pointed out and they immediately stop doing it or it stops working.

 May be subverted if the reminder is there and the character involved still goes on doing their improbable thing.

 Often overlaps with Gravity Is a Harsh Mistress when the thing they forgot was gravity or the end of the ground beneath them.

 Compare Centipede's Dilemma, which involves a question on their ability rather than a genuine fact on their inability, Forgot I Couldn't Swim, when a character remembers their inability to swim upon jumping into water, This Cannot Be!, and Puff of Logic, which points out their inability to live or even exist.
 Compare Achievements in Ignorance, which tends to set up this trope, and contrast Forgot I Could Fly.